mikebranstein/speech-workshop-instructions/src/chapters/chapter7.md

 > ** Do I have to type in all the intents?**
 >
-> No. You do niot need ot type in all the intents.
+> No. You do not need ot type in all the intents.
 LUIS has a comprehensive REST API for interacting with your LUIS apps.
 Through the API, you can upload intents, entities, training, and deploy your model.
 For more information check out [this](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-quickstart-javascript-add-utterance) page.

 #### Finish adding the remaining intents